-As a best practice, reducing event velocity times for high-speed events is recommended since the rate of change is more frequent than that for lower speed events.
-In general, event velocity times should be smaller than the event rate.
-For example:
+It is recommended that you reduce event velocity times for high-speed events since the rate of change is more frequent than that for lower speed events.
+In general, event velocity times must be smaller than the event rate.
+See the following example:

 - Short rate event—Updates from an electrical substation may arrive every 1 second.
 A reasonable goal for processing this event would be significantly less than 1 second.